Fukushima Nuclear Accident Update Log

 - International Nuclear and Radiological Event Scale (INES)

 - Japan Nuclear and Industrial Safety Agency (NISA)

 IAEA Briefing on Fukushima Nuclear Accident (27 April 2011, 18:00 UTC)

 On Wednesday, 27 April 2011, the IAEA provided the following information on the current status of nuclear safety in Japan:

 1. Current Situation

-Overall, the situation at the Fukushima Daiichi nuclear power plant remains very serious, but there are signs of recovery in some functions, such as electrical
+Overall, the situation at the Fukushima Daiichi nuclear power plant remains very serious, but there are signs of recovery in some functions, such as electrical power and instrumentation.

 Changes to Fukushima Daiichi Nuclear Power Plant Status